How to Select a Charge Controller

 Finally, to minimize temperature fluctuations around the batteries (or if you want to minimize use of this charge controller feature), the battery bank container should be kept at a stable (room) temperature along with ventilation for gasses.
 Here is how to calculate temperature compensation if you are interested.

 v.)Charge Cut-Off or Diversion(top⇑): The Charge Cut-off feature is used when the battery bank is full and needs to be disconnected from the renewable power source.
 In the case of solar panels, because the DC output is relatively small, the connection between the panels and charge controller can be safely disconnected until there is a need to reconnect to the panels.

-For the AC output produced by hydro-electric and wind generators (or if the cut-off feature is unavailable for a solar charge controller), diversion is needed.
-These hydro and wind generators cannot simply be disconnected because if the turbine rotors in these generators continue to spin, the built-up charge won’t have anywhere to go and the generators will be damaged if not destroyed.
+For the AC power output produced by hydro-electric and wind generators (or if the cut-off feature is unavailable for a solar charge controller), diversion is needed.
+These hydro and wind generators cannot simply be disconnected because if the rotors in these generators continue to spin, the built-up charge won’t have anywhere to go and the generators will be damaged or destroyed.

-Therefore, either the rotor(s) has to stop spinning or the charge has to be diverted away from the battery.
+Therefore, either the rotors have to stop spinning or the charge has to be diverted away from the battery.
 In the latter case, a separate device called a dump controller(with the dump load wired to it) has to be connected to the battery bank to take power away when it senses a charge overflow.

 Lastly, you should check this post from SolarHomeStead which better explains dump controller circuitry as well as how to size a dump controller to the dump load.